 How to Prep for Hurricane Season

-Hurricanes are known to leave behind devastating consequences, especially for those who weren’t prepared long beforehand.
-They not only can rip families apart but can completely obliterate homes in just a matter of minutes.
-While preparing your home for a hurricane may cost you a significant amount of money upfront, not having the right insurance policy when left with the damage could end up costing you a whole lot more.
+Hurricanes are known to leave behind devastating consequences, especially for those who weren’t prepared beforehand.
+They not only can rip families apart based on serious injury and death, but can completely obliterate homes in just a matter of minutes.
+While preparing your home for a hurricane may incur additional expenses as you spend a significant amount of money upfront, not having the right insurance policy when faced with the damage could end up costing you a whole lot more.
+In most cases, it’s a separate policy, much like flood insurance, but it can certainly be worth it if your location is prone to experiencing hurricanes each year.

 Have an Evacuation Plan

-Don’t wait until the last minute to decide what the best route is for you to take to quickly get out of town.
-Plan your evacuation route well in advance, especially for those of you who live in mobile homes.
-Be sure that everyone in your family is on board with where you all should meet if it happens when you’re all in different locations.
+Local authorities often designate an evacuation zone and they try to provide emergency alerts that notify you of a hurricane watch and hurricane warning as the storm gets close.
+Don’t wait until the last minute to decide what the best route is for you to take to get out of town quickly.
+Plan your evacuation route well in advance, especially if you live in a mobile home or other temporary housing.
+Ensure that everyone in your family is on board with where you should meet if you’re all in different locations.
+We are all busy, so the hurricane may reach land while family members are at school, work, shopping, or at church.
+Getting back together MAY be one of your toughest challenges.
+Remember that public transportation may not be running during the storm if that’s how family members typically get around.

-It’s also helpful to know where your nearest shelter is in town and how to get in touch with any family members who live further away from the danger area to see if they’d be willing to accommodate your family during the evacuation period.
+Part of your emergency plan should designate where your nearest shelter is in town and how to get in touch with any family members who live further away from the danger area to see if they’d be willing to accommodate your family during the evacuation period.
+The key is to find a safe place for you and your family members.
 In case you missed this post, 12 Types of Natural Disasters

 Protect Your Home

-When hurricane speed winds begin to blow through your area, those winds can take harmless objects and turn them into powerful weapons that cause major devastation to your home.
+When hurricane-speed winds begin to blow through your area, those winds can take harmless objects and turn them into powerful weapons that cause significant devastation to your home.
 That is especially the case if those landscaping items create an opening in your windows, doors, or roof.
-While protecting your home from a hurricane won’t be cheap, I’d encourage you to at least consider doing it in phases.
+While protecting your house from a hurricane, you’ll have some expenses you’re not pleased with, I encourage you to consider doing it in phases.

 Cut Down Weak Branches and Trees

 The last thing that you want is for a leaning tree or a huge branch to come crashing down on your home or on top of your car that’s parked out in your driveway.
-Tree removal can cost a lot of money upfront, but it could wind up costing you more if you turn a blind eye to it.
-Also, be sure to remove branches that are weak or hanging low, and do your best to keep your shrubs trimmed and in good shape.
+Tree removal can be costly upfront, but it could ultimately cost you more if you overlook it.
+Also, be sure to remove branches that are weak or hanging low, and maintain your shrubs by keeping them trimmed and in good shape.

 Consider Tempered Glass

-Sliding glass doors are extremely vulnerable during a hurricane.
-With tempered glass in place, you’ll have one less thing to have to worry about.
+Sliding glass doors are highly vulnerable during a hurricane.
+With tempered glass in place, you’ll have one less thing to worry about.

 Storm Proof All Exterior Doors

-Every exterior door that’s around your home should be more secure by having a minimum of three hinges along with a deadbolt of no less than one inch.
+Every exterior door that’s around your home should be more secure by having a minimum of three hinges, along with a deadbolt of no less than one inch.
+Hurricanes have high winds that can be very damage-prone, but the heavy rain that accompanies the storm can be equally damaging.

 Related: Winds What You Need to Do Before They Hit